brianroytman/chalkboard-demo-todos/README.md

     ```

 3. Set up the database:
 - Ensure PostgreSQL is running locally or configure connection settings in `.env`.
 - Run the following command to create the database:
     ```sh
-      python create_db.py
+    py create_db.py
     ```

 4. Start the Todo Service:
 - Run the following command to start the Todo Service:
     ```sh
     uvicorn main:app --reload --port 8000
     ```

 5. Access the Todo Service API documentation:
     - Open your web browser and go to `http://localhost:8000/docs` to access the Swagger UI documentation for the Todo Service API.